-In order to deepen understanding on these topics, in June 2018, the Canada Council commissioned Forum Research and Hill Strategies Research to develop and pilot a voluntary online survey to track the demographic makeup of the workforce and boards of organizations that receive core operational funding through the Engage and Sustain program.
+To gain a sense of where arts organizations receiving grants stand, the Canada Council commissioned Forum Research and Hill Strategies Research to undertake a pilot study, whose first stage included developing a voluntary online survey to collect demographic data from staff and board members of the 25 organizations that agreed to participate.
+The organizations included in the pilot study receive core operational funding through the Council’s Engage and Sustain program.

-A sample of roughly 25 organizations, who receive funding through the Artistic Institutions component, were solicited.
-Organizations included in the pilot represent the breadth of organizations funded through the Artistic Institutions component taking into consideration field of practice, region, official language minority status, size, etc. The survey will not be used in the application process or in the assessment of Artistic Institutions this year.
+A sample of roughly 25 organizations, who receive funding through the Artistic Institutions component, were solicited to participate in this pilot study.
+The participating organizations represent the breadth of organizations funded taking into consideration field of practice, region, official language minority status, size, etc.